lamalab-org/toolminutes/papers/ms_prediction_graph_transformers/tandem_ms_prediction_graph_transformers.md

 The code used in this study is open-source (BSD-2-Clause license) and can be found in a GitHub repository (https://github.com/Roestlab/massformer/) with a DOI of https://doi.org/10.5281/zenodo.10558852.

 ## Takeaways
-Certainly!
-Here are the 4 takeaway points in shorter, professional sentences:

 - **The current study introduces MassFormer, a novel method utilizing graph transformers for small molecule MS/MS spectra prediction.**
 - **While demonstrating strong performance, MassFormer's applicability is currently limited by data type compatibility.** (limitations)